1 Air Separation of Cryogenic Gases: Current Technologies

 Cryogenic rectification of air: The cooled and liquefied air is pre-separated in a pressure column into an oxygen-enriched liquid at the bottom of the column, and pure nitrogen gas at the top.
 A condenser at the top is used for liquefaction of the pure nitrogen gas, and a reboiler at the bottom for boiling the oxygen, in order for greater product purity.

 Cryogenic rectification of argon: Further columns are needed to separate Argon.
 An argon-enriched side stream from the low-pressure column is separated from oxygen within the crude argon column.
 The liquid oxygen is pumped back from the argon column into the low-pressure column.
 Nitrogen is removed in a similar way in the pure argon column.

 The basis of pressure swing adsorption (PSA) is that when gases are put under high pressure, the gases are attracted to solid surfaces and hence are adsorbed.
 This is a proportional relationship, in that the higher the pressure, the more gas is adsorbed.
 The adsorbent bed is known as a zeolite.

-The original pressure swing air separation process uses a zeolite adsorbent that is selective to nitrogen, and hence produces an oxygen rich exit stream.
+The original pressure swing air separation process uses a zeolite adsorbent that is selective to nitrogen and hence produces an oxygen-rich exit stream.
 This method is predominately in small scale units, but many modifications have been made to adapt this method for large scale units, to reduce energy demand.
-Nitrogen can theoretically be recovered from desorption of the zeolite, but this is not of a very high purity, so it is more desirable to use a zeolite that is selective to oxygen.
+Nitrogen can theoretically be recovered from desorption of the zeolite, but this is not of very high purity, so it is more desirable to use a zeolite that is selective to oxygen.
 This, however, is still being perfected (Ruthven, 1990).